Iron Sky: Movie Review

 The failures are almost all down to the plot structure, or lack of one.
 Iron Sky has a Playing Defence plot (See Four archetypal plots) but it lacks focus, sharpness and even logic.
 The antagonist’s quest, for an iPad to power the Nazi super-weapon, sets a tone of silliness that undermines any attempt at biting or black humour.

 The movie also has no real protagonist.
 Washington is probably supposed to be the protagonist, but he doesn’t drive the story and practically disappears for large parts of the movie.
 Renate is the only other sympathetic character but isn’t a strong protagonist either.

 The central section, where Adler becomes successful in US politics by using Nazi slogans, could have gone somewhere, but just disappeared again in order for the basically unrelated invasion finale.
 The invasion itself and the concluding space battle work well as CGI-fests, but they have very little emotional punch.

 The biggest problem though is that Iron Sky just isn’t that funny.
 Most of the best jokes are in the trailer (“Vere are ve from?”
 “Ze dark side of ze moon!”) and the rest barely register a ‘huh?’.
 The satire of US politics could have worked, but it’s difficult to satirise a figure as ridiculous as Sarah Palin.

 The acting is pretty mediocre as well.
 Not that it’s bad, it’s just no one stands out for the good guys as charismatic, or for the bad guys as particularly evil.
 There’s no central performance to grab the audience and carry them along.

-This isn’t the actor’s fault though – there are too many weak characters in the movie – for example the two largely interchangeable Nazi leaders, Adler and the Führer who could easily have been combined.
+This isn’t the actor’s fault though – there are too many weak characters in the movie – for example, the writers could easily have combined the two interchangeable Nazi leaders, Adler and the Führer.

 Non-traditional Film Making